 On March 28, 2022, Governor Newsom called on local water suppliers to move to Level 2 of their Water Shortage Contingency Plans.
 Read More

 On May 9, 2022, Valley County Water District approved Resolution 05-22-878 declaring a Stage 2 Water Supply Emergency pursuant to Ordinance 09-19-128.

-The following Stage 1 Water Supply Emergency use restrictions and conservation practices are currently in place.
+The following Stage 2 Water Supply Emergency use restrictions and conservation practices are now in place.

 - No Watering Between 9am-5pm

 - Wait 48 Hours After Rainfall to Water